HarperDB/documentation/docs/administration/harper-studio/query-instance-data.md

 ## Create Charts

-The HarperDB Studio includes a charting feature where you can build charts based on your specified queries.
+The Harper Studio includes a charting feature where you can build charts based on your specified queries.
 Visit the Charts documentation for more information.